jadavianett/hw-01-code-refactor-joa/README.md

 In order to acheieve both of these goals, many changes were made to the original code.

-HTML -- In order to add semantic HTML elements, I swapped out many of the <div> elements for <section>, <article>, or <aside> tags.
+HTML -- In order to add semantic HTML elements, I swapped out many of the div elements for section, article, or aside tags.
 This change makes the code easier to read.
 I also added accesibile alt attributes for those with diabilities or socio-economic restrictions that may not be able to view the images.
 An appopriate title was added to round out the webpage and aid with SEO.

 CSS -- In order to consolidatde the CSS code, I combined many identical elements into single class groupings.
 This made the code much more concise and effective.

 ## URL's
+URL of GitHub Repository - https://github.com/jadavianett/hw-01-code-refactor-joa.
+URL of the deployed application -